AkramsBookshelf/GCT-Unity/DataManagement/SerializationStrategy.md

 # SerializationStrategyBase<T> Class

-The `SerializationStrategyBase<T>` is an abstract base class that provides a common foundation for all concrete serialization strategies (like JSON or CSV).
-It implements the `ISerializationStrategy<T>` interface and serves two main purposes: reducing code duplication by providing "safe defaults" for optional methods and enforcing a strict contract for required serialization logic via abstract methods.
+The `SerializationStrategyBase<T>` is an abstract base class that provides a common foundation for all concrete serialization strategies (like `JSONStrategy` or `CSVStrategy`).
+It implements the `ISerializationStrategy<T>` interface and serves a dual purpose: it reduces code duplication by providing "safe defaults" for optional features and enforces a strict structural contract through abstract methods.

 ## Overview